 Welcome to my first ever T-SQL Tuesday contribution.
-I will recap in case you’ve never heard of T-SQL Tuesday before.
+I will do a recap in case you’ve never heard of T-SQL Tuesday before.

 This month’s theme is based on a book called Death March.
 It covers poorly planned projects which the book calls “death march software projects”.
-You can read more about this months theme here.
+You can read more about this month’s theme here.

 First was when project management went wrong.
-Because it resulted in job losses I will avoid going into detail about it.
+Because it resulted in job losses, I will avoid going into detail about it.
 Another was a SQL Server migration which I will discuss here.

 I was once involved in a hardware migration project.
 We had tested the SQL Server upgrade.
-We were told that software was fine so we assumed it had been tested.
+In addition, we were told that software was fine.
+So, we assumed it had been tested.

 You can also select multiple data sources in the tool if needed.
-If looking to cover a large estate you might want to look at using the dmacmd.exe command line version instead.
-If you use this version there is a PowerBI dashboard on GitHub you can use with it.
+If looking to use the Database Migration Assistant to check a large estate, you might want to look at using the dmacmd.exe command line version instead.
+You can read more about that in detail here.

-Also if migrating from an older version of SQL Server I recommend keeping the original compatibility level to begin with.
-After that turn on the Query Store feature in the database to collect a baseline.
+If migrating from an older version of SQL Server I also recommend keeping the original compatibility level to begin with.
+Afterwards, turn on the Query Store feature in the database so that you can collect a baseline.

 After collecting a baseline change the compatibility level to see if you experience any changes in performance due to the new Cardinality Estimator.